Six Simple Ways to Prepare Your Child

 - Offer a Distraction

 During a blood draw, help get your youngster’s mind off the procedure by occupying him/her with a book, a special toy, the Quest Diagnostics coloring book (available in English and in Spanish) or by singing a favorite song.
+Look for quiggles when you visit a Quest Diagnostics Patient Service Center for your next test. quiggles is a phlebotomy device that helps make blood draws more comfortable and less stressful for children and patients of all ages.

 - Be There with Your Child—or Not